department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-denial-content-V3.md

 { End: Entitlement eligible Reason }

 { BEGIN: STEM Program eligible Reason (answer to question 1 or 2 is yes) }
- - You meet the degree requirements for the Rogers STEM Scholarship
+ - You meet the degree requirements for the Rogers STEM Scholarship.

      - You meet the degree requirements because you answered "Yes" to one of these questions on the Rogers STEM Scholarship application.